We’re proud to release Istio 1.1!

 istioctl validatecommand for offline validation of Istio Kubernetes resources.

 Verify-Install Command.
 Added the

-istioctl experimental verify-installcommand to verify the status of an Istio installation given a specified installation YAML file.
+istioctl verify-installcommand to verify the status of an Istio installation given a specified installation YAML file.

 Deprecated Commands.
 Deprecated the